bright/new-www/content/blog/from-theatrical-to-programming-stage-meet-cezary-–-android-developer-with-gymnastics-background.md

 To be more precise **we build SDK whose goal is to provide various Android devices with features similar to iBeacons technology**.
 Our SDK creates a net of devices that can recognize trackers coded on small printed circuit boards.

 ## What is special about this project?

+It’s not a typical Android development.
+Usually, the Android dev’s job comes down to showing UI for some data from the backend.
+Here your list of responsibilities is much broader. **You need to figure out how to make something from scratch because you work on some features that aren’t really developed yet**.
+You navigate around typical Android solutions and need to think outside the box even if Android offers common solutions that normally you would use.

+Due to the fact that **we work on a unique SDK**, we can’t go the easy way.
+For example, we don’t use typical protocols here.
+We use **MQTT** to communicate with the backend rather than a common HTTP.
+We also use protocols like **CBOR** & **COAP**.
+To be noted, we base our solution on Bluetooth Low Energy but it is a standard right now.

+Also, we work on **data encryption** and use the **FlatBuffers** library to send data to the backend while limiting network usage.